thomero/Bustabit-Script-Predictor-Strategy-Fortuna-Bot/README.md

 **Progressive Bet Doubling:** The script employs a progressive betting strategy to maximize potential gains.
 After 15 total games (nine initial bets + six doubled bets), the bet amount will double every five games until a 10x multiplier is achieved.
 This gradual increment enhances the possibility of reaching the desired multiplier.

 ## Additional Features:
-FortunaBot provides some additional features to assist you in making informed decisions:
+The 10x Chasing script provides some additional features to assist you in making informed decisions:

 **History Feature:** The script incorporates a history feature that checks the current number of games played since the last 10x multiplier.
 This information can give you valuable insights into the probability of hitting a 10x multiplier in your gameplay session.